 At the end of year one, the Senior Program Officer will have led a comprehensive review of the psycho-social assessment used for in-home programs as well as the client management system used to track this and other client interactions/ activities.
 S/he/they will have also worked to build productive relationships and trust with all levels of management and staff to instill collaboration, open lines of communication, and transparency for issues that arise.
 During this time the SPO will have also gained a deep understanding of DOROT’s program portfolio and current social work practices with an eye toward refining systems and protocols to clarify and strengthen social work roles and interventions.
 S/he/they will have guided Directors on the team in setting and achieving goals for reintroducing paused programs, adapting workloads and service delivery to incorporate both in-person and virtual program models, and integrating new Strategic Plan initiatives.
 Finally, a strong SPO will be a proactive, engaged and strategic contributor to the Senior Program Team and Senior Management Team, helping to set the vision, priorities and messaging for the overall agency.

-- LMSW or clinical degree in a similar field required, LCSW preferred, with proven track record of program management and senior leadership, demonstrating an increasing level of responsibility
+- Degree in social work, psychology, counseling or similar field, with proven track record of program management and senior leadership, demonstrating an increasing level of responsibility

 - Experienced in supervising a team of social workers and/or informing clinical best practices; SIFI preferred